eirihoyh/DAT200_CA_2021/README.md

 ## CA5

 Regression problem where I used RandomForestRegressor, a RandomForestRegressor with a PLSRegressionWrapper and XGBoost to train the data.
-Data trainf for maximizing the r^2 score.
+Data trained for maximizing the r^2 score.